 As I stated in my previous post, “When used in web or email addresses, the period is called a ‘dot.’
 That’s why web-based businesses are sometimes called ‘dot coms.’”

 The use of apostrophes as internal quotation marks within a quote is not very common, although it does occasionally come up in academic writing.
-Apostrophes other have two other uses in academic writing.
+Apostrophes have two other uses in academic writing.
 And between all three uses, apostrophes are an important punctuation mark in formal written English.
 In the next post in this series, we’ll take a closer look at apostrophes and two other significant players in the punctuation of written academic English: the exclamation point and the question mark.